alexlancer/codeigniter-4-restapi-tutorial/README.md

 > composer install
 ## 2. Create a database in your phpMyAdmin
 Once you create your db import restapi.sql

-This files has some dummy data such as:
+This mysql dump has some dummy data such as:

 #### In oauth_clients table you already have
 Client id: testclient